vpsfreecz/vpsadminos/docs/containers/send-receive.md

 #    time-consuming operation
 source-node $ osctl ct send rootfs myct01

-# 3) Having the bulk of the container's data transfered, you can now wait for
+# 3) Regularly synchronize rootfs while waiting for optimal time to transfer the
+#    container, which will cause a downtime depending on how much data has changed
+#    since `osctl ct send rootfs` or the last `osctl ct send sync`
+source-node $ osctl ct send sync myct01

-#    when the downtime will be least unwelcome, e.g. during the night.
-Run the
+# 4) When the downtime will be least unwelcome, finally transfer the container
-#    following command when ready.
 source-node $ osctl ct send state myct01

-# 4) Cleanup is executed only on the source node, the destination node is already
+# 5) Cleanup is executed only on the source node, the destination node is already
 #    finished
 source-node $ osctl ct send cleanup myct01
 ```